chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 	year = year[0]
 {% endhighlight %}

 The last line of that chunk of code extracts the string from a regex object.
-If we had it done earlier (not knowing if regex found anything), pointing to a non-existing item would throw an error.
+If we had it done earlier (not knowing if regex found anything), pointing to a sometimes non-existing item would throw an error.
 That behavior we do not want, as it would force us to use it inside a 'try' clause.

 After setting up a year variable, we now need to delete this number from the date string and only seek in that new variable.
 Otherwise, it would extract sub-numbers from it as potential month and day numbers.
 	date_no_year = re.sub(year, '', date)

-Then, we proceed to look inside that newly cut string for a word indicating month and as many sets of digits as we can find.
-The combination of these two findings are the base for our final assessments on what data we have and how to process it.

 {% highlight python %}
 	month_day = re.findall('\d\d?', date_no_year)
 	month_word = re.search('[A-Za-z]{3,}', date_no_year)
 {% endhighlight %}

+Then, we proceed to look inside that newly cut string for word indicating month and as many sets of digits as we can find.
+The combination of these two findings are the base for our final assessments on what data we have and how to process it.

 For that, we use regex module's 'findall' and 'search' functions.
-Both month and day can be a single, or a double-width string (hence '?' by the second one, meaning "0 or 1 of it").
-Month words only contains letters and all the words in both dictionaries are of 3+ length. '{3,}' means "minimum 3, maximum unspecified, so equal or higher than 3".
+Both month and day can be single, or double-width string (hence '?' by the second one, meaning "0 or 1 of it").
+Month words only contain letters and all the words in both dictionaries are of 3+ length. '{3,}' means "minimum 3, maximum unspecifiedO.
+So equal to or higher than 3".
+Just like with Python slices when we skip one side.

 Being specific here is important.
 If someone would surprise our converter with a peculiar date, like 1969x05x20, our function would still work and omit 'x' separators, as they are only of length 1.
 Not demanding three or more letters in a word, those x-es would be added needlessly as separate 'month or day' items and cause the script to fail to fullfill its duty and return None.